Anomalous scaling at non-thermal fixed points of Burgers' and Gross-Pitaevskii turbulence: Fixed Points of the Renormalisation-group flow

 and are given explicitly in \Eqs{I12hat}--\eq{rescaled_flow_2}, with \eq{F11}--\eq{F24}.
 We note that the indices $1,2$ of $\hat{I}^{(2)}_{i}$ which refer to the order of the $\omega^{2}$ expansion replace the notation of the explicit cutoff dependence of $I^{(2)}_{k}$.
 Before we discuss, in the next section, the properties of these flow integrals in further detail, we take a look at the prefactor

 which equally appears in both flow equations. $h$ must be independent of $k$ since all other terms in \Eqs{flow2} depend on $k$ only implicitly through $\hat p$. $h$ is the effective coupling constant the theory assumes at the fixed-point.
-When $h=0$, the fixed points are Gaussian.
+A vanishing coupling $h=0$ implies that the fixed point is Gaussian.

 The coupling's independence of $k$, together with the asymptotic scaling relations \eq{zi}, implies the relation

 between the $\eta_{1,2}$.
 Using this, we find the exponents \eq{eta_to_chi} at the fixed point to be related to $\eta_{1}$ and $d$ only,